ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/native-support/build-a-graalvm-executable.md

 ---
 title: "Build a GraalVM executable"
-permalink: /learn/build-graalvm-executable/
+permalink: /learn/build-a-graalvm-executable/
-description: This guide walks you through the GraalVM native executable support in Ballerina, starting with compiling a Ballerina application to a native executable and packing.
+description: This guide walks you through the GraalVM native executable support in Ballerina, starting with compiling a Ballerina application to a native executable and packing the GraalVM executable in a container.
-keywords: ballerina, programming language, ballerina packages, language-guide, graalvm
+keywords: ballerina, programming language, ballerina packages, language-guide, graalvm, native
 active: build-a-graalvm-executable
-intro: This guide walks you through the GraalVM native executable support in Ballerina, starting with compiling a Ballerina application to a native executable and packing.
+intro: This guide walks you through the GraalVM native executable support in Ballerina, starting with compiling a Ballerina application to a native executable and packing the GraalVM executable in a container.
 ---

-This feature was officially supported in the Swan Lake Update 7 release.
+With the release of Swan Lake Update 7, generating GraalVM executables is officially supported in Ballerina.
 In case you come across any issues do report them as the Ballerina community will be aggressively addressing them.

 The key aspects below help you understand the GraalVM executable generating process better.